Battle of Valea Albă: Background

-The battle
+Battle

+The Ottoman army crossed the Danube in the second half of June 1476, then advanced on the Siret Valley, towards Suceava.
+Under these conditions, Stephen strengthened the fortresses and sent part of the army against the Tatars, succeeding in driving them out of the country, cutting the supplies of the Ottomans.
+Without receiving help from the Poles or Hungarians, Stephen was forced to oppose the invading army with only about 10,000–12,000 soldiers.
+He established his camp on a high plateau, that he fortified with trenches, palisades and wagons linked together, according to the Hussite model.

-The battle began with the Moldavians luring the main Ottoman forces into a forest that was set on fire, causing some casualties to the attacking Ottoman army in the forest.
+On 25 July 1476, Stephen attacked the Ottoman vanguard led by the beylerbey of Rumelia, Süleyman Hadambul, whom he had previously defeated at the Battle of Vaslui.
+He inflicted heavy losses, but the arrival of the main Ottoman army forced him to retreat to the fortified camp, sheltered by the artillery.
+The next day, on 26 July 1476, after an artillery duel, the main Ottoman forces were lured into a forest that was set on fire, causing some casualties to the attacking Ottoman army in the forest.
 According to another battle description, the defending Moldavian forces repelled several attacks with steady fire from hand-guns.
 The attacking Ottoman Janissaries were forced to crouch on their stomachs instead of charging headlong into the defenders' positions.
 Seeing the imminent defeat of his forces, Mehmed charged with his personal guard against the Moldavians, managing to rally the Janissaries, and turning the tide of the battle.
 Ottoman Janissaries penetrated inside the forest and engaged the defenders in man-to-man fighting.

-The Moldavian army was utterly defeated (casualties were very high on both sides, and the chronicles say that the entire battlefield was covered with the bones of the dead, a probable source for the toponym (Valea Albă is Romanian and Akdere Turkish for "The White Valley").
+Stephen, after a fierce resistance, overwhelmed by the number of opponents, was forced to abandon the camp and retreat through the forest.
+Although the Moldavian chronicler Grigore Ureche says that both the Ottomans and Stephen suffered heavy losses, saying that the entire battlefield was covered with the bones of the dead, other Christian sources say that the losses were very small for the Moldavians.
+The Polish chronicler Jan Długosz estimates them at "more than 200 dead", and the Italian Giovanni Maria Angiolello states that "about 200 were killed and about 800 captured".
+Given the subsequent course of events, Stephen likely saved most of his army, which he regrouped and used to constantly harass the Ottomans.

 Aftermath

 Stephen retreated into the north-western part of Moldavia or even into the Polish Kingdom and began forming another army.

 The Ottomans captured considerable parts of Moldavian territory but were unable to conquer some of the major Moldavian strongholds such as Suceava, Neamț, and Hotin and were constantly harassed by small-scale Moldavians attacks.
 Soon they were also confronted with starvation, a situation made worse by an outbreak of the plague.

 Meanwhile, anti-Ottoman forces were being assembled in Transylvania under Stephen V Báthory's command.
-Confronted with this army and with Stephen's counterattack, the Ottomans retreated from major parts of Moldavia in August 1476 to come back again in 1480.
+Confronted with this army and with Stephen's counterattack, after failing to conquer Neamț Citadel the Ottomans retreated from major parts of Moldavia in August 1476 to come back again in 1480.